 Another popular choice for unique UAE experiences is Anantara Desert Islands Resort & Spa.
 Situated on Sir Bani Yas Island, approximately 2 hours west of the city, stay in a nature reserve and enjoy the best of both desert and sea in the Persian Gulf.

-If you’re happy to “rough it” just a little more, then check out our guide to Abu Dhabi Desert Camping and Glamping – far more luxurious than you may fear!
+If you’re happy to “rough it” just a little more, check out our Abu Dhabi Desert Glamping and camping guide – far more luxurious than you may fear!

-Other wilderness experiences in Abu Dhabi (that aren’t camping)
+Other unique experiences in Abu Dhabi (that aren’t camping)

 Whilst it is not strictly a desert hotel, the Mercure Grand Jebel Hafeet in Al Ain, sits just beneath the summit of Abu Dhabi’s tallest mountain and offers views down to the Al Ain Oasis and across the border into Oman.